tusharsarkar3/TLA/README.md

 ---
  #### Features to be added :
 - Access to more languag
-- Addition of some other types of layers
+- Creating GUI based system for baetter accesibility
+- Improving performance of the baseline model

 ---